-Treasury Management: this is the process by which the authority controls its cash flow and its borrowing and lending activities.
+Treasury Management: this is the process by which the which the which the optimistic controls its cash flow and its borrowing and lending activities.

-Greasury Management Strategy (TMS): a strategy

-prepared with regard to legislative and CIPFA requirements setting out the framework for treasury management activity for the Council.
+Treasury Management Strategy (TMS): a strategy prepared with regard to legislative and CIPFA requirements setting out the framework for treasury management activity for the Council.